nyaruka/goflow/docs/md/expressions.md

 ## tz_offset(date)

-Returns the offset for the timezone as text +/- HHMM for `date`
+Returns the offset of the timezone of `date`.

-If no timezone information is present in the date, then the environment's timezone offset will be returned
+The offset is returned in the format `[+/-]HH:MM`.
+If no timezone information is present in the date, then the current timezone offset will be returned.

 ```objectivec